Structuring Debt Around Your Cash Flow Is the Smartest Move a Founder Can Make in 2026

 When startups structure debt, the real question isn’t what type of debt exists, but what the business can reliably service without slowing growth.
 Key considerations include:

 Founders can also leverage AICA to speed up credit assessment and monitor risk in real time.
-With automated data collection and advanced analytics it helps ensure debt decisions are accurate, timely, and aligned with the business’s cash flow needs.
+Automated data collection and advanced analytics help ensure debt decisions are accurate, timely, and aligned with the business’s cash flow needs.

 When Debt Makes Sense for Growth-Stage Founders